Skip to content

 • Wheelbase: 94.5 inches

-The car’s allure is not just in its scarcity but also in its rich history.
-Originally purchased by Eddie Smith Sr., a North Carolinian who was as passionate about his cars as he was about the American Dream, this NART Spider was more than a vehicle; it was a part of the Smith family’s identity.
+The car's allure is not just in its scarcity but also in its rich history.
+Originally purchased by Eddie Smith Sr., a North Carolinian who was as passionate about his cars as he was about the American Dream, this NART Spider was more than a vehicle; it was a part of the Smith family's identity.
+Ownership and Legacy:

 • Single Ownership: Purchased new by Eddie Smith Sr. from Luigi Chinetti